luisgizirian/luisgizirian/README.md

 ### Hi there 👋

 🌱 **Currently ...**
+* *(latest)* maximizing processing with FPGAs.
+Currently learning how to build a  High Frame Rate driver for LED matrices.
-* *(latest)* learning about applying HyperLedger Fabric on a use case for Growers, Farmers and Food Producers... (decentralizing with blockchain technologies)
+* learning about applying HyperLedger Fabric on a use case for Growers, Farmers and Food Producers... (decentralizing with blockchain technologies)
 * prototyping a Rust based OS Kernel.
 Objective: an IOT OS to ease application maintenance (details to come...)
 * loving electronics, sensors, and their AI capabilities for in-site (EDGE) inference.
 Ideas flowing!
 * working on understanding Human Activity Recognition (HAR) from an AI perspective, to come up with a real-time fall prevention wearable.
 Targeted to people with balance disorders